 Low screen resolution

-Updated Feb 2015 – the standard version reviewed above is obsolete now but has been replaced by a 9″ screen version with far superior features.
+Updated Feb 2015 – the standard version reviewed above is obsolete now but has been replaced by a 10.1″ GPS Android Tablet PC with 32GB Storage and IPS Screen which has far superior features.

 The NATPC M009S is a cheap but incredibly cheerful 7 inch tablet.
 Whilst it lacks some quality and features that expensive rivals offer, it is a very usable Android tablet with official Market, Android 4.0 (ICS), a responsive touchscreen and quick/smooth operation.